senchalabs/docs-i18n/guides/views/README.md

         view/
             MyView.js

 You can create as many views as you want and organize them inside your *app/view* directory.
-By specifying your application's views inside your app.js they'll be loaded automatically:
+By specifying your application's Views inside your app.js file, they are loaded automatically:

     //contents of app.js
     Ext.application({